Mennatallah98/BuildMyWorld/README.md

 # BuildMyWorld

 ## Overview
-This project includes three important elements : <br>
+This project is the first project in Udacity Robotics Software Engineer nano degree and it includes three important elements : <br>
 	&emsp; &emsp; - A buliding that is shown in the photos below <br>
 	&emsp; &emsp; - A robot model that is shown in the photos below <br>
 	&emsp; &emsp; - A plugin that prints welcome to menna's world when running the world <br>